-Entities that meet the definition of an investment entity within AASB 10 are required to measure their subsidiaries at fair value through profit and loss rather than consolidate them.
+Entities that meet the definition of an investment entity within AASB 10 are required to measure their subsidiaries at FVTPL rather than consolidate them.
 The criteria which define an investment entity are as follows:

 - An entity that obtains funds from one or more investors for the purposes of providing those investors with investment services; - An entity that commits to its investors that its business purpose is to invest funds solely for returns from capital appreciation, investment income or both; and - An entity that measures and evaluates the performance of substantially all of its investments on a fair value basis.